holycrap872/ucls-ml-ai/CourseMaterial/05_bayesian_learning/03_cancer_detection/lesson_plan_day_1.md

 - Cancer decider
     - Walk through data
         - I simplified it, but basically correct
+    - How to create bayesian decider?
+        - Training data
-    - How to use:
+    - How to determine how effective bayesian decider is?
+        - Test data
     - Split data into training set and test set
         - First 400 -> training
         - Remaining 99 -> test
+- Design as class
     - Come up with core data structures
     - Come up with functions
 - Create!

 ### Homework